 2. ) cryopreservation in case of cancer or testicular disease

 Freezing is suitable for:

 Male patients who have to face a cell-damaging therapy, such aschemo- or radiotherapy.
 Since those treatments have an impact on fertility, we freeze the sperm cells in case there is the wish for a child.

 Patients with testicular disease.

-Men who have had a testicular biopsy can freeze the tissue samples containing seeds.
+Men who have had a testicular biopsy can freeze the tissue samples which contain sperm cells.

-Patients who are facing chemotherapy or radiotherapy.
+Female patients who are facing chemo- or radiotherapy.
 We take eggs before starting treatment and freeze them.

-"With the cryopreservation we have already supported many pairs of children on the way to the desired child."
+"With the cryopreservation we have already supported many couples on their way to the desired child."